 Ellen Raboin teaches in several graduate programs about social construction and cultures as windows into Human Systems Redesign.
 She participates in health care research concerning collaborative ways of giving and receiving care.
 Her current work also includes a collaborative inquiry into medical education programs.
 Her research applies a practical communication perspective rooted in relational social constructionism and the Coordinated Management of Meaning.
 Her broader interests include exploring the meaning of health and healing in support of health care transformation.
 Ellen’s resonance with the relational component of meaning making and action taking comes from 25 years of experience in process engineering, hardware and software systems implementation, account management, and consulting in organizational change.
 Ellen is an active board member for the Ronald McDonald House of San Francisco and is Past-President of the Bay Area Organization Development Network.
 She holds a Doctorate in Human and Organization Systems from Fielding Graduate University, a Masters in Organization Development from Pepperdine University, a MBA from Cal State, a BS in Chemical Engineering from Georgia Institute of Technology, and BA from Berry College.

 Bailey Sousa is the Director of the International Institute for Qualitative Methodology (IIQM) based at the University of Alberta.
-Bailey has worked as a project manager and team leader for over 13 years in a variety of entrepreneurial ventures and roles in corporate, social enterprises and academic settings.
-Her interests and contributions relate to workplace effectiveness, leadership and teamwork in complex settings and she facilitates workshops around the world in the area.
+In this role Bailey also oversees IIQM's open-access journal, published by SAGE, the International Journal of Qualitative Methods (IJQM).
+Bailey has worked as a project manager and team leader in a variety of entrepreneurial ventures and roles in corporate, social enterprises and academic settings.
+Her interests and contributions relate to workplace success and effectiveness, leadership, and teamwork in complex settings and she facilitates workshops around the world in the area.
 In 2015 Bailey was also named one of Edmonton's Top 40 Under 40 for her contributions to the city.

 Ralph Weickel is the Principal of Performance Management, an appreciative business consultancy, which brings 30 years’ experience working across a broad range of industries including financial institutions, utilities, defense contractors, healthcare, publishing and small businesses to amplify performance.
 Performance Management specializes in guiding businesses/individuals to identify core strengths and build on those strengths to permanently improve performance.
 Engaging all stakeholders in the process, Performance Management utilizes an appreciative inquiry process as the basis for strength development, strategy identification and performance improvement.